-About the 2011 EBRI/MGA Consumer Engagement in Health Care Survey
+About the 2012 EBRI/MGA Consumer Engagement in Health Care Survey

-The Employee Benefit Research Institute (EBRI) and Mathew Greenwald & Associates (MGA) created the Consumer Engagement in Health Care Survey to examine issues surrounding consumer-directed health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with a health care plan, reasons for choosing a plan, and sources of health information.
-The 2011 EBRI/MGA Consumer Engagement in Health Care Survey is comparable with findings from the 2005, 2006, and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Surveys, and the 2008, 2009, and 2010 EBRI/MGA Consumer Engagement in Health Care Survey.
+The Employee Benefit Research Institute (EBRI) and Mathew Greenwald & Associates (MGA) created the Consumer Engagement in Health Care Survey (CEHCS) to examine issues surrounding consumer-directed health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with a health care plan, reasons for choosing a plan, and sources of health information.
+The 2012 EBRI/MGA CEHCS is comparable with findings from the 2005, 2006, and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Surveys, and the 2008-2011 EBRI/MGA Consumer Engagement in Health Care Surveys.

-The 2011 survey was conducted within the United States between August 8 and August 23, 2011, through a 15-minute Internet survey.
-The national or base sample was drawn from Synovate's online panel of Internet users who have agreed to participate in research surveys.3 About 2,000 adults (n=1,990) ages 21-64 who have health insurance through an employer or purchased directly from a carrier were drawn randomly from the Synovate sample for this base sample.
+The 2012 survey was conducted within the United States between August 8 and August 17, 2012, through a 15-minute Internet survey.
+The national or base sample was drawn from Synovate's online panel of Internet users who have agreed to participate in research surveys.
+About 2,000 adults (n=2,004) ages 21-64 who had health insurance through an employer or purchased directly from a carrier were drawn randomly from the Synovate sample for this base sample.
 This sample was stratified by gender, age, region, income, and race.
-The response rate was 37 percent (30 percent for the base sample or national sample, and 44 percent for the oversample).
+The response rate was 37 percent (32 percent for the base sample or national sample, and 43 percent for the oversample).
 The margin of error for the national sample was ±2.2 percent.

-The sample was divided into one of three groups: those with a consumer-driven health plan (CDHP), those with a high-deductible health plan (HDHP), and those with traditional health coverage.
-Individuals were assigned to the CDHP and HDHP group if they had a deductible of at least \$1,000 for individual coverage or \$2,000 for family coverage.
-To be assigned to the CDHP group, they must also have an account, such as a health savings account (HSA) or health reimbursement arrangement (HRA), with a rollover provision that they can use to pay for medical expenses or the ability to take their account with them should they change jobs.
+The sample was divided into three groups: those with a consumer-driven health plan (CDHP), those with a high-deductible health plan (HDHP), and those with traditional health coverage.
+Individuals were assigned to the CDHP or HDHP group if they had a deductible of at least \$1,000 for individual coverage or \$2,000 for family coverage.
+To be assigned to the CDHP group, they must also have an account, such as a health savings account (HSA) or health reimbursement arrangement (HRA), with a rollover provision that they can use to pay for medical expenses, or the ability to take their account with them should they change jobs.
 Individuals with only a flexible spending account (FSA) were not included in the CDHP group.

-Because the base sample (national sample) included only 151 individuals in a CDHP, an oversample of individuals with a CDHP was added.
-The oversample included 1,281 individuals with a CDHP.
-In addition to being stratified, the base sample was also weighted by gender, age, education, region, income, and race/ethnicity to reflect the actual proportions in the population ages 21-64 with private health insurance coverage.4 The CDHP oversample was weighted by gender, age, income, and race/ethnicity.
-More information can be found in Fronstin (2011).
+Because the base sample (national sample) included only 198 individuals in a CDHP, an oversample of individuals with a CDHP was added.
+The oversample included 1,218 individuals with a CDHP.
+In addition to being stratified, the base sample was also weighted by gender, age, education, region, income, and race/ethnicity to reflect the actual proportions in the population ages 21-64 with private health insurance coverage.
+The CDHP oversample was weighted by gender, age, income, and race/ethnicity.
+More information can be found in Fronstin (2012).

 While panel Internet surveys are nonrandom, studies have demonstrated that such surveys, when carefully designed, obtain results comparable with random-digit-dial telephone surveys.
 Taylor (2003), for example, provides the results from a number of surveys that were conducted at the same time using the same questionnaires both via telephone and online.
 He found that the use of demographic weighting alone was sufficient to bring almost all of the results from the online survey close to the replies from the parallel telephone survey.
-He also found that in some cases propensity weighting (meaning the propensity for a certain type of person to be online) reduced the remaining gaps, but in other cases it did not reduce the remaining gaps.
+He also found that in some cases, propensity weighting (meaning the propensity for a certain type of person to be online) reduced the remaining gaps, but in other cases it did not reduce the remaining gaps.
 Perhaps the most striking difference in demographics between telephone and online surveys was the under-representation of minorities in online samples.